 Infection - the common cause

-- Throat infections and tonsillitis may cause lymph glands in the neck to swell.
+- Throat infections, tonsillitis, the common cold and tooth-related infections may cause lymph glands in the neck to swell.

 - Skin infections of the arm may cause lymph glands in the armpit to swell.

-- Infections of the leg or genitals may cause lymph glands in the groin to swell.
+- Infections of the leg or genitals, or nappy rash, may cause lymph glands in the groin to swell.

-- Viral infections such as glandular fever affect the whole body.
+- Viral infections such as flu (influenza), chickenpox or glandular fever (infectious mononucleosis) affect the whole body.
 You may then develop swollen lymph glands in various parts of the body such as the neck, armpit and groins.

-Cancers, lymphomas and leukaemias - are less common causes
+Cancers, lymphomas and leukaemias - the less common causes

-Some cells from a cancer can break off and metastasise (spread) to nearby lymph glands via the lymph channels.
+Some cells from a cancer can break off and spread (metastasise) to nearby lymph glands via the lymph channels.
 These cancer cells then grow and multiply in the lymph glands and cause the glands to swell.
 For example:

 - Breast cancer may spread to the lymph glands in the armpit.